Perfectly roasted pumpkin: an easy, versatile recipe for roasting pumpkin, you can enjoy the spicy pumpkin wedges with yogurt dip or as a side dish.

 This roasted pumpkin is my last recipe in this Pumpkin Series and I could almost say that this time I saved the best for last.
-I love every other recipe that I’ve posted during the past two weeks, but this one is really my favorite.
+I love every other recipe that I’ve posted during the past two weeks, but these spicy pumpkin wedges are really my favorite.
 The best roasted pumpkin recipe there is!!!

-That makes it a perfect choice for any kind of meal during the autumn/winter months: you could eat the pumpkin wedges as they are for lunch or dinner any day of the week, they don’t require much work or much time or you could have them as a side dish for your Sunday roast (or Thanksgiving turkey) or almost any other meat/poultry/ fish dish you can think of.
+That makes it a perfect choice for any kind of meal during the autumn/winter months: you could eat the roasted pumpkin wedges as they are for lunch or dinner any day of the week, they don’t require much work or much time or you could have them as a side dish for your Sunday roast (or Thanksgiving turkey) or almost any other meat/poultry/ fish dish you can think of.

-The spice mixture I used to make the roasted pumpkin this time can be changed as well according to your taste or needs at the moment.
+The spice mixture I used to make the roasted pumpkin wedges can be changed as well according to your taste or needs at the moment.
 I chose a Middle-Eastern inspired spice mix this time because I wanted to pair this with a yogurt tahini dip, but actually when it comes to spices the sky is the limit.